Fantasy Image

 In the library

-Jung places images and instinct on a psychological continuum, like a spectrum… fantasy images, according to Jung's model, are the pattern and form of desire.
-Desire isn't just a blind urge; it is formed by a pattern of behavior, a gesture, a writhing, a dancing, a poetics
+Jung places images and instinct on a psychological continuum, like a spectrum… ranging from an infrared end, the bodily action of instinctual desire, to the ultraviolet blue end of fantasy images.
+These fantasy images, according to Jung’s model, are the pattern and form of desire.

 Hillman, James, Mythic Figures, 2007thesis